Hemothorax is a collection of blood in the space between the chest wall and the lung (the pleural cavity).

 Use safety measures (such as seat belts) to avoid injury.
 Depending on the cause, a hemothorax may not be preventable.

 Light RW, Lee YCG.
 Pneumothorax, chylothorax, hemothorax, and fibrothorax.
 In: Mason RJ, Broaddus CV, Martin TR, et al. Murray & Nadel's Textbook of Respiratory Medicine.
 5th ed.
-Philadelphia, Pa: Saunders Elsevier; 2010:chap 74.
+Philadelphia, PA: Elsevier Saunders; 2010:chap 74.

-Updated by: Jacob L. Heller, MD, MHA, Emergency Medicine, Virginia Mason Medical Center, Seattle, Washington.
-Also reviewed by A.D.A.M.
-Health Solutions, Ebix, Inc., Editorial Team: David Zieve, MD, MHA, David R. Eltz, and Stephanie Slon.
+Updated by: Jacob L. Heller, MD, MHA, Emergency Medicine, Virginia Mason Medical Center, Seattle, WA.
+Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Editorial team.